 And yes, there are specific fibers that actually block sugars and fats from being absorbed, while also reducing your appetite.

-After about 20 minutes, your brain tells your body to reduce appetite.
+After about 20 minutes, your brain tells your body to reduce your appetite.

-By eating slower, you’ll also chew your food better and feel full, longer.
+By eating slower, you’ll also chew your food better and feel full, for longer.